 Additional movement and business restrictions may vary by region.

 On January 12, 2021, the Government of Panama announced a gradual reopening plan.
-The following remain pending and do not have a foreseen date for reopening: colleges, universities, indoor play areas for children, clubs, concerts, fairs, carnival, parades, and processions.
+The following remain pending and do not have a foreseen date for reopening: colleges, universities, concerts, fairs, carnival, parades, and processions.

 The Embassy encourages everyone to prepare accordingly.
 Maintain adequate supplies of food and medicine and be prepared to shelter in place as directed by local authorities.

 - Are U.S. citizens required to quarantine?

-- Passengers on inbound, outbound, or transit flights who test positive for COVID-19 at the airport will be required to quarantine at a MINSA-designated hotel/hospital for 14 days.
+- Unvaccinated passengers on inbound, outbound, or transit flights who test positive for COVID-19 at the airport may be required to quarantine at a MINSA-designated hotel/hospital for 14 days.
 The Embassy cannot insist that passengers be retested or discharged from quarantine prior to the end of the required quarantine period.